kingbonj/Soundfont-Testing-MIDI/README.md

 lame (for conversion to .mp3)
-find (usually included in most Linux distributions) shuf (usually included in most Linux distributions)
+find (usually included in most Linux distributions) shuf (usually included in most Linux distributions) trivia.txt (optional - place in the working directory of the script)
 ```